Breaking Down the American Card Catalog

 The classifications set up by Burdick were essential to early collectors and are still used to this day.
+The reason is because there were so many cards out there that collectors needed a way to classify them and keep them organized.
 Burdick sorted cards by how they were distributed or what they were.
 For example, cards placed inside of tobacco products were given a T-Card (for tobacco) designation.
 Miniature blanket cards were called B-Cards.
 Cards distributed by magazines or publications were called M-Cards.

 The most popular classifications assigned by Burdick included the following:

 A-Cards (Tobacco Albums): Paper albums that tobacco companies created that were usually given as a premium item to customers redeeming coupons.
 In most cases, the albums included pictures of the cards the

 B-Cards (Blankets and Rugs): Special premiums given mostly by tobacco companies that were typically made of cloth or felt material.
 They can also be subcategorized sometimes as BC (cloth) items or BF (felts).

 C-Cards (Canadian Tobacco): Tobacco cards originating from Canada

 D-Cards (Bakery): Cards distributed with bread or bakery items

 E-Cards (Early Candy/Caramel): Cards packaged with candy or caramel products up to around 1930

 F-Cards (Food): Cards packaged with food products.
 In addition, the FC designation is used for Canadian issues